mim/auditoryBubbles/README.md

 Please cite one of the following paper if you use this toolbox:

 Michael I Mandel, Sarah E Yoho, and Eric W Healy.
+Measuring time-frequency importance functions of speech with bubble noise.
+Journal of the Acoustical Society of America, 140:2542-2553, 2016.

+Michael I Mandel, Sarah E Yoho, and Eric W Healy.
 Generalizing time-frequency importance functions across noises, talkers, and phonemes.
   In Proceedings of Interspeech, 2014.